-By default since it's creation KTB has been retrieving the state of topics from the target cluster, this means pulling the actual view directly from there (AK cluster) using AdminClient.
-However, this is not optimal when multiple teams use KTB as a multi tenant tool.
+By default since it's creation Julie Ops has been retrieving the state of topics from the target cluster, this means pulling the actual view directly from there (AK cluster) using AdminClient.
+To disable this it can be done below.

-If you want to manage the current view of topics from the own KTB cluster state subsystem, you should use this property.
+If you want to manage the current view of topics from the own Julie Ops cluster state subsystem, you should use this property.